-Promain have seen an increase in questions relating to wooden decking treatment over the past 10 years.
+Promain have seen an increase in questions relating to decking oil and wooden decking treatment over the past 10 years.
 "How do I get the best finish?" or "Which product would be best to protect my wooden decking?" are just a couple of the questions that we regularly get asked.

 As wood is a natural material it expands and contracts with varying moisture content in the atmosphere, which means it can be quite difficult to find the perfect decking oil, stain or even paint.
 Thankfully for you, Promain are the UK's leading suppliers of Wood stains, Decking Oils, and Coloured Paint for Timber Decking, and with quality hardwearing products like Owatrol Textrol, Osmo Anti-Slip Oil, Blackfriar Decking Stain, and of course Owatrol Aquadecks, there's no reason why you should look anywhere else when searching for Wood Stains or Decking Oil.